LorenzoCausa/rt2_final_assignment/rt2_assignment1/README.md

 rostopic echo /go_to_point/feedback
 ```
 # Documentation:
-Doxygen documentation and rqt_graph in the folder doc of the package
+documentation and rqt_graph in the folder doc of the package